bjornregnell/ubuntu-tweaks/vpn/vpn.md

 This guide is for students and employees at Lund University who want to access the internal university network securely via our Virtual Private Network.
 This is done via a special app called FortiClient VPN.

 **NOTE:** When you access the internet via LU VPN your traffic is monitored and you should only use it for school and work at LU and **not for private traffic**.
-For example, the IT Security Dept at LU LDC will not be pleased if you run torrent downloads or other heavy traffic through the LU network.
+For example, the IT Security Dept at LU LDC will not be pleased if you run torrent downloads or other heavy private traffic through the LU network.

 * Install **FortiClient VPN** (there are a lot of products from Forticlient but you need the one called exactly just that to not get alot of stuff you dont want) by downloading this deb  https://links.fortinet.com/forticlient/deb/vpnagent also available here also including rpm, Windows etc: https://www.fortinet.com/support/product-downloads#vpn
 (for old Ubuntu < 18.04 see here https://www.forticlient.com/repoinfo  )